racket/rhombus/design/class/class.md

 `final` private declaration adds a method to the class.
 A `method` can appear after `override`.
 An `override`, `method`, or both can appear after `final`.
 A `method` can appear after `private`.
-An `unimplemented` declaration also adds a method, but without an implementation.
+An `abstract` declaration also adds a method, but without an implementation.

 The `constructor`, `binding` and `annotation` clause forms support